kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

   example, when I started building the habit of reading, I scheduled a 20 minutes time block to read every day and it works out well for me.
-However, if I want to learn a new programming language or to build a side project, 20 minutes is not enough to get me in the zone and get stuff done for real.
+However, if I want to learn a new programming language or to build a side project, 20 minutes is not enough to get me in the zone and get stuff done.
 - If focusing on a thing per hour is hard, just try to avoid multitasking as the very first step.
 This is what I have been trying out for this week and it work pretty well for me.
 Even sometime I do multitask, the frequency of